Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 If I had one more iteration, I would: Source actual water from the borehole and test my prototype against it.
 Also, I'd design a clear chamber so the school can see how much sediment collects, so they know when to replace the sand.

-This Monitoring Prompt reveals that she's solving the right problem (sediment and clarity), understands a real limitation (bacterial testing), and has identified a valuable feature (visibility).
-She's not drifting.
-She's monitoring her own design thinking.
-She moves forward with confidence.
+This Monitoring Prompt shows that she's solving the right problem: sediment and clarity.
+It also shows that she understands a real limit: bacterial testing.
+She has identified a valuable feature, visibility, and is monitoring her own design thinking.
+She is not drifting, so she moves forward with confidence.

 Creating the Solution (Weeks 6-10)